 Either way, between the magnesium and iron in the chocolate and the protein in the nut butter, you really can't go wrong.
 This could be dinner!

-Nut Butter Dark Chocolate Cups
+Homemade Nut Butter in Dark Chocolate Cups

 Homemade Nut Butter (if you don't use store bought)